Many sufferers of PTSD/complex PTSD feel constantly exhausted and, in this article, I want to examine the reasons why:

 People with PTSD may lose their appetites and consequently under-eat, leading to malnutrition and deprivation of important minerals and vitamins which may cause increased fatigue.

-Woody Allen, who has written, directed and, often, acted in one film a year for many decades says he works so much to distract himself from pessimistic thoughts and existential angst.
-In a similar way, one way some PTSD sufferers try to cope with their disturbing thoughts and feelings is to immerse themselves in work in order to divert their minds, working each day for excessive hours ( up to 20 hours a day, in the most extreme cases).
+One way some PTSD/complex PTSD sufferers try to cope with their disturbing thoughts and feelings is to immerse themselves in work in order to divert their minds, working each day for excessive hours ( up to 20 hours a day, in the most extreme cases).

-Consequences of extreme tiredness/exhaustion in the PTSD sufferer:
+Consequences of extreme tiredness and exhaustion in the PTSD/complex PTSD sufferer:

 The consequences of the great fatigue the PTSD sufferer may experience include: